Wangyuxuan-xuan/ATAI-ChatBot/README.md

    ```

       1. Check import `from speakeasypy import Speakeasy` see if it can be interpreted
+3. Create Dataset fonder under project path, copy `14_graph.ttl` to `Dataset/`
-3. Run `Application.py` and see if the sever can be setup
+4. Run `Application.py` and see if the sever can be setup

 ## Access ChatBot
 1. Login to UZH [Speakeasy](https://speakeasy.ifi.uzh.ch/) with credentials